kyungjae-lee/engineers-notebook/operating-systems/process-state-models-and-control.md

 ## Seven State Model

-* Two new states - **Suspended** - are added to the Five State Model to overcome its limitations.
+* Two new states - **Suspend** - are added to the Five State Model to overcome its limitations.

-  Suspended means that a process is swapped out of main memory.
+  "Suspend" means that a process is swapped out of main memory.
 It's data and status can be saved in secondary memory until it is swapped back in.

-  - **Ready/Suspended** - process is ready but swapped out of memory
+  - **Ready/Suspend** - The process is in secondary memory (swapped out of main memory) but is available for execution as soon as it is loaded into main memory.
-  - **Blocked/Suspended** - the suspended process is waiting for an event
+  - **Blocked/Suspend** - The process is in secondary memory (swapped out of main memory) and awaiting an event.